Name Taken

 Name Taken was an American rock band from Orange, California.
-They were originally known as All That's Left in October 1999 until they discovered that the name was already taken; thus the name "Name Taken".
-The band started in the eighth grade where they would play shows in their amphitheatre at lunch.
+They were originally known as All That's Left until they discovered in October 1999 that the name was already taken; thus the name "Name Taken".
+The band started in the ninth grade where they would play shows in their amphitheatre at lunch.
 They later succeeded to record for such compilations as Atticus I and Warped Tour 2002.